Intermediate disorder limits for multi-layer semi-discrete directed polymers: Definitions and Proof of Main Results

 With this choice, we have finally by the triangle inequality in $L^{2}(\cP)$, and the termwise convergence observed in equation \eqref{eq:termwise_conv}, that

 Since this holds for any $\ep>0$, we have the desired convergence in $L^2(\cP)$.

 The $L^2(\cP)$ convergence proven directly implies $L^p(\cP)$ convergence for $1\leq p \leq 2$.
-To see the convergence in $L^p(\cP)$ for $p > 2$, we first use the inequality from Lemma 2.3 in \cite{LunWarren15} to see that there is a constant $c_p$ so that stochastic integrals $J_k^{(N)}$ and $J_k$ have
+To see the convergence in $L^p(\cP)$ for $p > 2$, we first use the hypercontractive property of a fixed Wiener chaos to see that there is a constant $c_p$ so that stochastic integrals $J_k^{(N)}$ and $J_k$ have\footnote{The same idea is used in a similar setting in Lemma 2.3 in \cite{LunWarren15} and can be proven by applying the Burkholder-Davis-Gundy inequality $k$ times.
+See also Theorem 5.10 in \cite{janson97}.}:

 Hence, the infinite series $\sum_{j=1}^\infty \be^k J_k$ is seen to have finite $L^p(\cP)$ norm by Proposition \ref{prop:psi_k_L2}, and by Proposition \ref{prop:uniform_exp_moms}, we can find $N_{p,\be} \in \bN$ large enough so that the infinite series from equation \eqref{eq:target} has $L^p$ norm which is uniformly bounded: